AntonioMrtz/SpotifyElectron/docs/developer/backend/Environment.md

 ### ➡️ Commons

 - **MONGO_URI**: the database connection URI such as `mongodb://root:root@127.0.0.1:27017/`, this will connect backend into the selected database for storing all persistent data.
+- **SECRET_KEY_SIGN**: 32 byte key(16 characters) for signing JWT Tokens that will authenticate the user.
+You can use `f24e2f3ac557d487b6d879fb2d86f2b2` as an example.
+This key will make sure the JWT Tokens are provided by our backend and not someone else's.
+For generating a new secret use `openssl rand -hex 16`.
 - **ENV_VALUE**: determines the current environment of the app, it can be:
   - `PROD`: production environment.
   - `DEV`: development environment.
 Enables hot reload.